-8.7 GOVERNMENT OF GIBRALTAR
+12.8 HER MAJESTY'S GOVERNMENT OF GIBRALTAR

-The different departments of the Government of Gibraltar have an important role to play in a wide range of emergency situations.
+The different departments of the HM GoG have an important role to play in a wide range of emergency situations.
 This role will vary with the nature and phase of the emergency.
 Potentially any Government service could be required, either for front line delivery to the public or in a supporting role to the Emergency Services or other agencies.
-It is essential that all of the Government of Gibraltar services be prepared to meet their potential requirements.
+It is essential that all of HM GoG services be prepared to meet their potential requirements.

-The nominated lead Departmental Minister, and the Civil Contingencies Committee (C3) has the responsibility of co-ordinating the Government of Gibraltar's response at corporate level in accordance with the Gibraltar Major Incident Plan.
+The nominated lead Departmental Minister, and the SCG has the responsibility of coordinating HM GoG's response at strategic level in accordance with the Gibraltar Major Incident Response Plan.
 Their activities will be supported by Departmental Support Teams as appropriate.
 Each Minister involved in the incident will also have an administrative support team who will co-ordinate the activities of that particular service delivery in accordance with Ministry or Departmental Procedures.

-- a) The support of the emergency services and others engaged in the response. - b) The provision of a wide range of support services for the community. - c) The recovery and return to normality of the community including areas that may have suffered from radioactive material deposition. - d) Maintain the Government's normal service at an appropriate level.
+- The support of the emergency services and others engaged in the response. - The provision of a wide range of support services for the community. - The recovery and return to normality of the community including areas that may have suffered from radioactive material deposition. - Maintain the Government's normal service at an appropriate level.